kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ### Goals

-The goals for this KEP are to satisfy two key CUJs
+The goals for this KEP are to satisfy two key user stories:
 1. As a cluster administrator, I want to enforce irrevocable guardrails that all workloads must adhere to in order to guarantee the safety of my clusters.
 2. As a cluster administrator, I want to deploy a default set of policies to all workloads that may be overridden by the developers if needed.

-There are several unique properties that we need to add in order accomplish the CUJs above.
+There are several unique properties that we need to add in order accomplish the user stories above.
 1. Deny rules and, therefore, hierarchical enforcement of policy
 2. Semantics for a cluster-scoped policy object that may include namespaces/workloads that have not been created yet.
 3. Backwards compatibility with existing Kubernetes Network Policy API